 Through our acquisitions of Skelton USA and Boyle Transportation, we have expanded our FTL terminal network and vehicle fleet in the United States.
-We have three state-of-the-art terminal and maintenance facilities in Ohio, Massachusetts, and Indiana and a fourth terminal in Oklahoma strategically located to service our fleets.
-Skelton USA's leased fleet of approximately 70 trucks and 90 trailers, combined with Boyle Transportation's owned fleet of approximately 100 trucks and 170 trailers operate throughout the 48 contiguous United States.
+We lease three state-of-the-art terminal and maintenance facilities in Ohio, Massachusetts, and Indiana, and a fourth terminal in Oklahoma, all strategically located to service our fleets.
+Skelton USA's leased fleet of approximately 85 trucks and 134 trailers, combined with Boyle Transportation's owned fleet of approximately 95 trucks and 170 trailers operate throughout the 48 contiguous United States.